CastielWong/Laboratory/DataEngineering/Kafka/README.md

         - a key is basically sent if message ordering for a specific field is needed
 - Consumer
     - consumer read data from a topic (identified by name)
-    - consumers know hwich broker to read from
+    - consumers know which broker to read from
     - in case of broker failures, consumers know how to recover
     - data is read in order within each partitions
     - consumer offsets: